Updated June 1, 2016

 This is part of my creation process.
 The idea is half-formed, I can’t even relay it in a complete sentence, it’s more of a feeling that something is there if I just look deep enough.
 It nagged at me all night, even as I dreamed my house was full of monkeys in tuxedos.
 (Must be the tacos.)

 Then as I drove to work this morning, I began to pull it together.

 It was really simple.
 Some believe, while others do not.

-Believe what?
 Anything—in folding space, the earth is flat, religion, time travel.
 With the right characters, there might be a story here.
 In this case, I’m beginning with characters.
-They must be genuine with strong beliefs and there must be a foundation for those beliefs that shape the plot.
+They have to be genuine with strong beliefs and have a foundation for those beliefs that shape the plot.
 Once I land on a plot, then the writing will be easy.
 These people will push and pull their own way through based on how, what and why they believe what they do.

 To test how an idea might become something more, I throw it on paper….and I do mean throw.
 There are arrows, boxes and lists, questions and anything else that comes to mind.
 One bit builds—or pops—off the next until I begin to see structure.
-Somewhere, in there is a story and a group of characters that will make the reader suspend their disbelief.
+Somewhere, in there is a story and a group of characters.

 Here’s what I got: